Tour Operations Manager & Tour Leader

 Giorgio, an Italian hailing from Venice, decided to study Japanese after learning about Japan through an eight-year long pen-pal friendship.
 From the age of 12 years the two would, without fail, send each other letters every month describing in detail their respective countries.

 Initially, he found work as an English language tutor and over the following six months travelled all over Japan to schools in rural areas.
 The experience, he says, was an eye-opener as to how the education system and wider society functions in Japan.
-Although leading a very peripatetic lifestyle, Giorgio did manage to find some stability with a Japanese family, who befriended him and always opened their home to him when he was back in the Tokyo region.
+Although leading a very peripatetic lifestyle, Giorgio did manage to find some stability with a Japanese family, who befriended him and always opened their home to him when he was back in Tokyo.